zrisher/se_mod_builder/README.md

 * Runs SE asset building tasks (Mwm Builder)
 * Deploys all assets and code distributed through Steam to the SE mods dir

-As well as for deploying with [Load-ARMS](https://github.com/Rynchodon/Load-ARMS):
+As well as for deploying with [SE Plugin Loader](https://github.com/Rynchodon/SEPL):
 * Places git-based revision number in the assembly version
-* Stops ARMS-Loader and SE before running ARMS-Loader
+* Stops SE (and thus SEPL) before running SEPL
-* Runs deployment and release tasks via ARMS-Loader
+* Runs deployment and release tasks via SEPL
-* Restarts SE in development
+* Restarts SE

 Once you have installed SE Mod Builder and configured your project, you will be able to launch it in SE for development or release it to users by